-Here’s a short, but vague answer: we stand most of the time.
-In many Orthodox churches, worshipers stand for nearly 80% of the service.
+More often than not, you will find Orthodox Christians standing during church services.
 In fact, if you travel to “Orthodox countries” in Europe and the Middle East, you won’t find any pews at all!
 You may see a few chairs or benches scattered along the walls for the elderly, sick, infirm, and for pregnant and nursing mothers, but that’s it.
 But why do we stand so much?
 When is it okay to sit?
 And how do we know when to kneel, bow, or prostrate?
 Read on to find out!

 Is it okay to sit sometimes?